ANAMCraft/ANAM-Support-Docs/articles/where-is-anam-craft-marketplace-available.md

 ## Transaction Process

 The platform operates on a $USD basis and facilitates wholesale transactions between North American buyers and Celtic Makers located in Ireland, Scotland, Wales, and the USA.
-All products are purchased directly from vendors.
+All products are purchased directly from makers.

 ## Shipping Information

-All products ship directly from vendor to buyer.
-ANAM Craft was built to provide a secure, convenient way to purchase wholesale products across multiple vendors.
+All products ship directly from maker to buyer.
+ANAM Craft was built to provide a secure, convenient way to purchase wholesale products across multiple makers.
 It is important to note that no products are physically handled or distributed by ANAM Craft.

 ## Conclusion